 Purse your lips.
 Put your lips into the same position that you’d use to blow out birthday candles.
 Breathe in slowly through your nose, not your mouth.
 Then, breathe out slowly through the small opening between your lips.
 Take your time to exhale, and don’t blow the air out with force.
 Repeat these steps until you feel normal.

 Limit your airflow.
 Keep your mouth closed, and press one nostril closed with your finger.
 Breathe in and out through the open nostril.
 Don’t inhale or exhale too quickly, and don’t exhale too hard.
 Repeat several times.
 You can switch nostrils if you like.
 Just do all your breathing through your nose, not your mouth.

-If you’re with someone who’s hyperventilating, encourage them try these moves.
+If you’re with someone who’s hyperventilating, encourage them to try these moves.
 Make sure that they inhale and exhale slowly, and coach them to repeat as long as needed, since you won’t see an instant change.